sukriti-ganti/Optimizer_RVSP/README.md

 ## OBJECTIVES:
 1. Initially, we start by modelling the learning dynamics of optimization algorithms as stochastic processes using RVSP principles
 2. The following principles help us to understand how optimizers behave over time:
-   - autocorrelation
+   - Autocorrelation
-   - stationarity
+   - Stationarity
-   - power spectral density
+   - Power Spectral Density
-   - ergodicity
+   - Ergodicity
 3. We identify patterns and use the results to fix the inaccuracies that are often overlooked in deep learning workflows
 4. Following this, the objective is to design a custom optimization algorithm that works with RVSP concepts as its foundation
 5. Finally, we use mathematical modeling and experimental simulation to validate the proposed optimizer